mahouboy23/IB-notes/Sample  Paragraph 2.md

 - digital awareness and education programs

 ## Paragraph
-If I were president of Senegal, my top priority would be changing and improving the healthcare system to ensure accessible, high-quality care for all Senegalese especially in rural and deprived zones.
+If I were president of Senegal, my top priority would be changing and improving the healthcare system to ensure accessible, high-quality care for all Senegalese especially those in rural and deprived zones.